 - 1.a.
-Demonstrate understanding of the role of an occupational therapy assistant by conforming to procedures, regulations, laws and interactions associated with the assigned setting. - 1.b.
-Demonstrate professional, legal, ethical behavior associated with the role of an occupational therapy assistant. - 1.c.
-Demonstrates professional behavior including reporting to facility in a timely manner and adhering to facility routine/schedule. - 1.d.
-Assists in storage and retrieval of supplies and equipment.
+Demonstrate understanding of the role of an occupational therapy assistant by conforming to procedures, regulations, laws, and interactions associated with the assigned setting. - 1.b.
+Demonstrate professional, legal, and ethical behavior associated with the role of an occupational therapy assistant. - 1.c.
+Demonstrates professional behavior, including reporting to the facility in a timely manner and adhering to the facility's routine/schedule. - 1.d.
+Assists in the storage and retrieval of supplies and equipment.